Ghost Pipefish in Fiji, Solenostomus

 Ghost pipefish are small fish that belong to the same order as seahorses and sea dragons.

 They appear seasonally in shallow waters on coastal reefs and mucky sediments.
-Ghost pipefish are masters of camouflage, divers are always thrilled when they see these unusual fish during a dive.
+Ghost pipefish are masters of disguise and divers get always excited finding these unusual fish.

-Perfectly camouflaged, they remain motionless and blend in well with their surroundings, so that they can hardly be found.
+Perfectly camouflaged they remain motionless and blend in well with their surroundings so that it is nearly impossible to find them.

 Ghost Pipefish (Solenostomus)